kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     - He was the man involved in [poisoning me by overdose](../../timeline/2023/january.md#serious-poisoning-at-chamber-music-class) with the doctor who had a class scheduled before ours, but only came twice.
     - He was the man who brought the music sheets from Gloria and [handed me his phone](../../timeline/2023/march.md#the-trumpet-teacher-hands-me-his-phone).
     - The man who [was angry at me](../../timeline/2023/april.md#back-in-chamber-music-class) after I followed the `@jctot19` account.
-    - The man who switched with [the other large man](#a-man-possibly-called-bruno-with-at-least-one-son-called-bruno) right at the end of the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert).
+    - The man who switched with [the other large man](#a-man-called-bruno-with-at-least-one-son-called-bruno) right at the end of the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert).
     - The man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).

 - I don't have a picture of this man but would recognize him immediately.
+- Tall, muscular, always dressed in black.

 #### The brother of the Mercadona check out woman